Top 22 Free Project Management Software Choices To Boost Productivity in 2024

-If you are stressed about the bottom line and can’t afford to add in another monthly cost, here are our picks for the best free project management software that can help your team reach peak productivity.
+If you are stressed about the bottom line and can’t afford to add in another monthly cost, we have good news.
+Keep reading to learn about the best free project management software that can help your team reach peak productivity.

 Hive is a project management platform that serves teams of all sizes.
-Hive Free, the platform’s free-forever plan, offers full project management functionality for up to 10 users.
+Hive Solo, the platform’s free-forever plan, offers full project management functionality for individuals and teams of 2.
 This makes it a great free project management software for small teams, freelancers and entrepreneurs who want to streamline their work and manage day-to-day projects.

 - Unlimited tasks